lidia-saf/Polymer-SPA/README.md

 # \<my-app\>

-This is a simple one page application for registering for an event as test assignment for Agilians
+This is a simple one page application for registering for an event as test assignment for Polymer 3.0 use

-Developed by Lidia Safiullina.
-email: lidiia.safiullina@yandex.ru

 #Description